metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## How sandboxing permissions interact with other permissions

-Let's say you set up an [advanced sandbox](#advanced-sandboxes) to hide the Email column from the Accounts table from a group.
+Let's say you set up an [advanced sandbox](#advanced-sandboxes) to hide the Email column from the Accounts table (for a particular group).
 Here's what you can expect when the sandboxed group tries to interact with something that uses the Accounts table in Metabase:

 |                                                                           | Uses sandboxing rules        |
 |---------------------------------------------------------------------------|------------------------------|